konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 ### Target Certification Authorities

-The list of CAs included for installation in this script are presented below.
+The list of CAs included for installation in this script is presented below.

 | ID    | Subject                                                  | Issuer                                | Valid From        | Valid To          | Serial Number                             |
 |-------|----------------------------------------------------------|---------------------------------------|------------------|------------------|------------------------------------------|